 China in the Global Economy (3 credits)

-This course will examine the evolution of China's increasing role in the global economy.
-It will deal with different aspects of China's foreign economic relations, including trade, investment, the impact of WTO accession, regional integration and international economic institutions.
+This course examines China's increasing role in the global economy, including trade, investment, impact of WTO accession, regional integration and international economic institutions.

 Chinese Political Reforms (3 credits)